 The court roundly rejected that argument, ruling that questions from a physician cannot in any way be construed as infringing upon an individual’s gun rights.

 “The Second Amendment right to own and possess firearms does not preclude questions about, commentary on, or criticism for the exercise of that right,” the court wrote in its majority decision.
 There was one dissent.

 The ruling is a major defeat for the National Rifle Association, which lobbied for the law’s passage, and which has voiced support for the legislation as it endured multiple legal challenges.
 Thursday’s opinion reverses a 2015 decision by a three-judge panel that upheld the controversial law.
 The latest challenge to the law, brought by the Brady Campaign to Prevent Gun Violence and by professional associations representing 11,000 Florida health care providers, argued that the law interfered with the ability of doctors to provide medical advice to their patients.

 The physicians who challenged the law said it is common practice to routinely ask patients about various potential health and safety risks in their homes, including household chemicals, drugs, alcohol — and firearms.
 In an effort to prevent and reduce firearm-related deaths and injuries, particularly to children, the American Medical Association “encourages its members to inquire as to the presence of household firearms as a part of childproofing the home and to educate patients to the dangers of firearms to children.”

-Research shows that people with access to firearms are three times more likely to commit suicide than people without access to a gun and twice as likely to be victims of homicide.
+Research shows that people with access to firearms are three times more likely to kill themselves than people without access to a gun and twice as likely to be victims of homicide.